Litchfield, Maine: Arts and culture

-Recreation
+Parks and recreation

 Historic camp and club in Litchfield, Maine.

 Litchfield has a long history of recreation related to its many ponds, lakes, and streams.
 Early dance halls were Union Hall at Purgatory, Stewart's Hall at the Corner, the Tacoma Dance Hall, and the Whippoorwill Dance Hall.
 Camps and cottages in Litchfield host many vacationers.
 Many farms used to host summer boarders.